Socram0x/Client-Server-TCP-signedFiles/README.md

 The `cert_AlbertoMarcos.pem` certificate is used to verify the authenticity and integrity of the `file_signed.sh` script.
 The certificate extension for code signing is checked in the function `isCorrectKey()`.
 Additionally, the server is coded to find the correct certificate.
 This means, the server searches in a folder to find the correct one.
 The conditions are hardcoded in the code of the `isCorrectKey()` function.

- - checks the certificate extension for code signing, before using the public key to verify the signature.

- - accepts concurrent requests (remember to adapt the output to clearly identify which status output refers to which execution)

- - can verify the code signature from a set of certificates (which can be stored in a directory accessible by the server)

 When the client sends the signed script to the server, the server verifies the signature using the public key associated with the `cert_AlbertoMarcos.pem` certificate.
 If the signature is valid, the server proceeds with executing the script and provides the appropriate response back to the client.